 I have experience as a Research Assistant (doing interview transcription, systematic literature reviews, data entry, etc).

-I am also a qualified Vocational and Workplace Trainer/Assessor.
+I am a qualified Work-place Trainer and Assessor (Cert IV: TAE).

-If you are interested in any of the themes or ideas presented here on this page please feel free to contact me.
+If you are interested in any of the themes or ideas presented here on this profile please feel free to contact me.